hasan-furkan/hasan-furkan/README.md

 ## Hi there.
 I'm Hasan Furkan...👋

-- 🔭 I’m currently working on frontend and mobile app development (JavaScript | React | React Native)
+- 🔭 I’m currently working on mobile app development (Kotlin | Flutter | React Native)
-- 🌱 I’m currently learning backend development (Django)
 - 💬 Ask me about anything that you want to learn